 Sunset Birthday Card

 Celebrate birthday greetings and take action for our Planet Earth.
-Every purchase of our "sunset birthday card" directly supports CO₂ removal projects.
-Simply choose the method of carbon removal that you prefer, such as bio-oil or soil carbon, choose the amount of CO₂ you want to remove based on the price, and then fill in the recipient's information and check out.
-Planet Earth thanks you!
+Every purchase of our "Sunset Birthday Card" directly supports CO₂ removal projects.
+Select the carbon dioxide removal method and the price point to remove carbon dioxide by the kilos or the ton.
+Planet Earth thanks you.

 Bio-oil also starts off as biomass and undergoes fast pyrolysis.
 This results in something similar to crude oil, but with less viability as a fuel.
 Since it has a density similar to crude oil, it can be injected into wells left empty by the oil and gas industry without risk of leaking back out into the atmosphere.
 It’s basically a way of putting oil back where it came from.
 Our bio-oil removals are supplied by Charm Industrial.

 Weathering refers to the natural process whereby CO₂ comes into contact with water and alkaline minerals.
 The chemical reactions that then take place result in stable carbonate minerals that essentially trap the carbon.
 The enhanced part means that humans step in to make this happen on a faster time scale.
 One approach uses abundant, naturally reactive silicate rock, grinding it and letting it react with water.
 Our Enhanced Rock Weathering removals are supplied by UNDO.

 Seaweed can absorb carbon faster than forests and grows in the ocean without the need for freshwater or additional nutrients.
 Sargassum seaweed, an invasive species, is used for carbon dioxide removal while providing the co-benefit of cleaner coastlines and healthier ocean ecosystems.
 Our Seaweed Sinking removals are supplied by Seaweed Generation.